Edward Wilkinson (secret agent): Final months

-All three men were moved to Castres prison and on November 8 to Chambaran camp.
-On November 11 the German Army crossed the demarcation line.
-The head of the camp favoured the Allies and released all three men.
-With little money and no papers, Wilkinson and Heslop resumed their journey towards Angers but suspected Rake of having led to their arrest and so left him behind.
+Wilkinson, Heslop, and Rake were moved to Castres prison near Paris.
+They spent almost 3 months in miserable, starving conditions in the prison before being transferred on 7 November to an internment camp for captured British soldiers in Vichy France.
+Conditions in Vichy became much more dangerous for SOE agents after 8 November 1942 when the Germans invaded and effectively took over the reins of government.
+On 27 November, the French commandant of the internment camp released Heslop, Wilkinson, and Rake to avoid having to turn them over to the Germans.
+A bus took them to nearby Roybon and they were given money and ration cards.
+Heslop and Wilkinson decided to leave the region as quickly as possible and walked to Le Puy-en-Velay, 160 km distant.
+Wilkinson and Heslop resumed their journey towards Angers but suspected Rake of having caused their arrest and so left him behind.
 Three days' walk got them to Le Puy-en-Velay, where they met one of Wilkinson's acquaintances, Jean Joulian, who procured fake papers for them.

-They moved on to Paris, where Wilkinson met William Grover-Williams, another friend from training, who helped him reestablish radio contact with London.
-Wilkinson was now too well known in Angers and so SOE instructed him to set up a network in Nantes, with Heslop staying in a boarding house set up by Yvonne and with her leading the 'Privet' network.
-However, the Gestapo spotted Heslop and he had to flee to one of his men's homes, with Yvonne moving to Nantes to join Wilkinson.
+They moved on to Paris, where Wilkinson met with race-car driver and SOE agent William Grover-Williams, another friend from training, who helped him reestablish radio contact with London.
+Wilkinson was now too well known in Angers and so, in April 1943, SOE asked him to set up a network in Nantes, with Heslop staying in Angers in a boarding house run by Yvonne.
+She now led the Privet network.
+However, the Gestapo spotted Heslop and he had to flee to the home of one of his accomplices.
+Yvonne moved to Nantes to join Wilkinson.
+In Nantes, he located two drop zones for arms and ammunition, but bad weather foiled any air drops.

-Wilkinson still had no radio operator and thus frequently went to Paris.
+Time was running out for Wilkinson.
+The Germans were asking questions about him in Angers.
+In Paris, the Germans were closing in on the Prosper Network, headed by Francis Suttill.
+Wilkinson still had no radio operator and thus frequently went to Paris to communicate with SOE headquarters in London using one of Prosper's wireless operators.
 In June 1943, via the secretary to the police commissioner in Limoges who had made contact with one of Wilkinson's childhood girlfriends, he was requested to help two comrades in dire trouble.
-He suspected a trap and Heslop (then in Paris), France Antelme (his Paris contact) and Francis Suttill all advised him not to go.
-On 6 June France Antelme (another member of the network) saw Wilkinson and his childhood girlfriend enter the Le Globe cafe on boulevard de Strasbourg but did not see them come out again - it had an out-of-sight exit onto rue du Faubourg-Saint-Martin.
-Both were arrested, she dying in Ravensbrück concentration camp and he in Mauthausen concentration camp without breaking under interrogation.
+He was asked to meet with the police commissioner, named Imar.
+He suspected a trap and Heslop (then in Paris), France Antelme (his Paris contact), and Suttill all advised him not to go.
+On 6 June France Antelme saw Wilkinson and his childhood girlfriend enter the Le Globe cafe on boulevard de Strasbourg but did not see them come out again.
+The cafe had an out-of-sight exit onto rue du Faubourg-Saint-Martin.
+Both were arrested, his girlfriend dying in Ravensbrück concentration camp, He was executed at Mauthausen concentration camp.

+Wilkinson's wife, Yvonne, was arrested on 20 August.
+She survived imprisonment at Ravensbrück concentration camp.